PSK /RTTY/ NAVTEX

 W1AW still sends some of their bulletins using RTTY / PSK / CW .
 There are weather forecasts still sent using teletype from two German coast stations

-FLDIGI is one of my favorite RTTY /PSK programmes - there is a version that runs on a Raspberry Pi .
+FLDIGI is good for RTTY /PSK, there is a version that runs on a Raspberry Pi .
 Below is a screen shot of the windows version ( but the Raspberry Pi version looks the same)

 FLDIGI